klipperdev/default-value-bundle/README.md

 Klipper Default Value Bundle
 ============================

-The Default Value bundle of [Klipper](https://klipper.dev).
-It creates or injects the default values​with a advanced configuration in the object.
+The Default Value bundle provides to create or inject the default values in the object​with a advanced configuration.

-This library is not to replace the required default values in the model, but allow an additional dynamic configuration in the model.
+This bundle is not to replace the required default values in the model, but allow an additional dynamic configuration in the model.

 Features include: